vector623/vector623.github.io/_posts/2018-07-12-poor-mans-comparisons.markdown

 }
 ```

-In these interface implemntations, I am including only `SalesOrderId` when comparing identity.
-For status, I include
+In these interface implementations, I am including only `SalesOrderId` to compare identity.
+For status, I include both
-both `SalesOrderId` and `LastModifiedDate`.
+`SalesOrderId` and `LastModifiedDate`.
 You can mix and match any fields in order to produce an implementation of
 `IComparer` and `IEqualityComparer` that will evaluate only the fields you care about.

 I prefer to let Jetbrains' excellent C# IDE, [Rider][0], generate that code for me.
 But you might be coding in Visual